vengi-voxel/vengi/docs/voxconvert/Usage.md

 * crop
 * split

-## Layers
+## Models

-Some formats also have layer support.
-Our layers are maybe not the layers you know from your favorite editor.
-Each layer can currently only have one object or volume in it.
-To get the proper layer ids (starting from 0) for your voxel file, you should load it once in [voxedit](../voxedit/Index.md) and check the layer panel.
+Some formats also have multiple model support.
+Our models are maybe not the models you know from your favorite editor.
+Each model can currently only have one object or volume in it.
+To get the proper model ids (starting from 0) for your voxel file, you should load it once in [voxedit](../voxedit/Index.md) and check the model panel or use `--dump` to get a list.

-Especially magicavoxel supports more objects in one layer.
+Especially magicavoxel supports more objects in one model.
 This might be confusing to get the right numbers for `voxconvert`.
 See [this issue](https://github.com/mgerhardy/vengi/issues/68) for a few more details.